Same Love

 "Same Love" is a song by American hip hop duo Macklemore & Ryan Lewis, released as the third single from their 2012 debut studio album, The Heist.
 The track, featuring vocals by Seattle-based singer Mary Lambert, talks about the issue of gay and lesbian rights and was recorded during the campaign for Washington Referendum 74, which, upon approval in November 2012, legalized same-sex marriage in Washington State.
-The song reached number 11 on the Billboard Hot 100 in the United States and reached number 1 in both Australia and New Zealand.
+The song reached number 11 on the Billboard Hot 100 in the United States, number 1 in Australia and New Zealand, and the top 10 in Canada, Ireland, the United Kingdom.
 The song was nominated at the 56th Annual Grammy Awards for Song of the Year.

 The cover artwork for the single shows a photograph of Macklemore's uncle, John Haggerty, and his husband, Sean.

 Composition

 "Same Love" was unofficially adopted as an anthem by supporters of legalizing same-sex marriage, particularly in reference to Washington Referendum 74, a Washington state referendum to approve or reject the February 2012 bill that would legalize same-sex marriage in the state.

 Macklemore explained that the song also came out of his own frustration with hip hop's positions on homosexuality.
 "Misogyny and homophobia are the two acceptable means of oppression in hip hop culture.
 It's 2012.
 There needs to be some accountability.
 I think that as a society we're evolving and I think that hip hop has always been a representation of what's going on in the world right now."